One of the most common questions you’ll see when researching cloud communications is about how to get a free SIP trunk.

 The “Free” SIP Trunk

 So if all of the above is the case industry-wide, why do so many companies offer “Free” SIP trunks?
-Well, one reason is that it’s a valuable marketing tactic that gets people interested, but the main reason is that what they are actually providing is either a free set up or a free trial.
+Well, the main reason is that it’s a valuable marketing tactic that gets people interested.